 Sharing of this Information

 Information you choose to share with the White House (directly and via third party sites) may be treated as public information.
 We may, for example, publish compilations of messages or comments collected through WhiteHouse.gov or official social media pages and provide them to national leaders, members of the press, or other individuals outside of the Federal Government.
-And the We the People API allows public access to some We the People signature data.
 However, we exercise discretion to limit such disclosures to protect your privacy (for example, we generally do not publish last names of commenters).

 Within the White House, we restrict access to personally identifiable information to employees, contractors, and vendors subject to non-disclosure requirements who require access to this information in order to perform their official duties and exercise controls to limit what data they can view based on the specific needs of their position.